hkevin01/Llama-GPU/docs/project-plan.md

 ## Project Overview
 A production-ready GPU-accelerated LLaMA inference system with advanced features, comprehensive monitoring, and enterprise-grade reliability.

+## File & Folder Organization
+- All source code in `src/`
+- Tests in `tests/`
+- Scripts in `scripts/`
+- Documentation in `docs/`
+- Examples in `examples/`
+- Logs in `logs/`
+- Model files in `models/` (excluded from source control)
+- Virtual environments in `.venv/` or `venv/` (excluded from source control)
+- Node/Frontend files in `node_modules/` (excluded from source control)
+- Cache and checkpoints in `cache/` and `checkpoints/` (excluded from source control)
+- CI/CD workflows in `.github/workflows/`
+- Issue templates in `.github/ISSUE_TEMPLATE/`

+## Key Files to Regularly Update
+- `docs/project-plan.md` (this file)
+- `docs/test_plan.md`
+- `docs/benchmarks.md`
+- `docs/scripts.md`
+- `README.md`
+- `CHANGELOG.md`
+- `RELEASE_NOTES.md`

+## Progress Tracking
+- Use checkboxes and phase summaries to track completed and in-progress work
+- Update test coverage and manual testing status in `docs/test_plan.md`
+- Document new features, refactors, and improvements in `CHANGELOG.md` and `RELEASE_NOTES.md`

+## Future Improvements
+- Continue to expand edge case and error handling coverage
+- Modularize large classes/files for maintainability
+- Add more usage examples and advanced tutorials (scripts, notebooks)
+- Integrate automated doc generation and publish to GitHub Pages
+- Add dependency vulnerability scanning and update automation
+- Regularly revisit completed phases to refine or enhance features

+---

+# LLaMA GPU Project Plan

+## Project Overview
+A production-ready GPU-accelerated LLaMA inference system with advanced features, comprehensive monitoring, and enterprise-grade reliability.

 ## Phase 1: Core Infrastructure ✅ COMPLETED
 - [x] Basic LLaMA inference with CPU, CUDA, and ROCm backends
 - [x] Model management with HuggingFace Hub integration